More than 1.6m homeowners are facing a mortgage timebomb when their fixed rate deals come to an end this year.

 Knowing your monthly mortgage payments are likely to jump sharply when your current deal ends can be really worrying.
 However, there are various steps you can take to help make the rise in costs more manageable.

 For example, you may want to think about temporarily extending the term of your mortgage to make payments more affordable.
 Increasing the term from, for example, 10 to 15 years, will spread the amount remaining on your mortgage over a longer period, and reduce your monthly repayments.
-However, the downside is that you’ll pay more interest over the repayment period, so ideally you should reduce your term again once you can afford to do so.
+However, the downside of taking this option is that you’ll pay more interest over the repayment period, so ideally you should reduce your term again once you can afford to do so.

 Alternatively, If you have a repayment mortgage, you might want to think about changing part of it to an interest-only mortgage to keep your payments down.
 Remember, however, that you’ll need a plan for how you’ll repay the original sum borrowed at the end of the term.
 Read our article How do I pay off my interest-only mortgage? to find out more about this.
 You may also consider taking out a retirement interest-only (RIO) mortgage, where you only pay the interest on the amount borrowed indefinitely, with the loan paid back only when the property is sold and you die or move out.
 You can learn more about retirement interest-only mortgages in our guide How retirement interest-only mortgages work.